All about feeding

 - Pollen forms an arc around the brood and in adjacent frames.

-Warning, the colony’s reserves continue to evolve inside the hive and are perishable!
+Attention, the colony’s reserves continue to evolve inside the hive and are perishable!

-Nevertheless, if there is no input of new pollen, bees continue to consume old bee bread.
+Nevertheless, if there is no new pollen input, bees continue to consume old bee bread.

 7.1 What about honey?